jackgray/narc_arch/docs/source/planning.rst

     What is the current data process like?
 What are the familiar/comfortable methods of the team.

+    What aspects of dataflow are users attached to, and which ones are particularly disfavored or cumbersome?

 Maintenance
 ------------
 As a general rule, the more granular control offered by a system, the more